-We would like you to have the opportunity to get to know our Head Brewer, Kim, a little more before we open.
-Here are some of her interviews from the past few years in Michigan and Colorado!
+We would like you to have the opportunity to get to know more about our Head Brewer, Kim, and some of the projects she’s been involved in over her brewing career.
+Here are some of her interviews from Michigan and Colorado.

 - 2017 ICWBD Unite Brew Participants Map